Difference between Medical Malpractice and Ordinary Negligence in Michigan

 In her claim, she argued that the hospital was negligent in multiple ways not limited to failing to properly train the aide, failing to ensure their patients’ safety, and failing to provide enough staff to take care of her during her treatment.

-However, she filed this claim three years after the incident, which barred her from introducing the incident as a medical malpractice claim.
+However, she filed this claim three years after the incident, which barred her from introducing the incident as a medical malpractice claim according to the statute of limitations.
 She explained to the court that she was filing a negligence claim.
 The case eventually landed in the Michigan Supreme Court, where judges had to decide whether the plaintiff’s claim was founded in medical malpractice or ordinary negligence.

 The final opinion from the Michigan Supreme Court is surprisingly simple.
 Medical malpractice claims are cases which require expert testimony to determine whether the defendant acted negligently.
 Ordinary negligence cases, however, do not require expert testimony and the final decision can be reached by the jury based upon their own knowledge and experience.